-The discretionary and non-discretionary explanatory variables demonstrate predicted relationships with LLP in terms of a sign; LOA is the only exception.
-Confirming the first hypothesis, the critical nondiscretionary explanatory variable is NPL, the coefficient of the ratio of non-performing loans to total assets is positive and significant (0.1197).As regards the other non-discretionary explanatory variable, LOA, the association with LLP is very weak (-0.0030) is not a predicted result.
+The discretionary and non-discretionary predicted explanatory variables demonstrate relationships with LLP in terms of SIGN; LOA is the only exception.
+Confirming H1, the critical nondiscretionary explanatory variable is NPL: the coefficient of the ratio of non-performing loans to total assets is positive and significant (0.1197), meaning that an increase in the amount of NPL of 1% determines an increase of LLP by approximately 0.12%.
+As a matter of fact, the model confirms the direct and strong relation between loan loss provisions and the deterioration of the credit portfolio quality.

+As regards the other non-discretionary explanatory variable, LOA, the association with LLP is very weak (-0.0030) which is not a predicted result.
 As explained above, LOA reflects the number of loans.
-The sign observed, different from the correlation index, mostly depends on its interaction with NPL; if NPL is dropped, the relation between LLP and LOA becomes positive (0.0051).
+The sign observed, unlike the correlation index, mostly depends on its interaction with NPL; if NPL is dropped, the relationship between LLP and LOA becomes positive (0.0051).
+However, the relationship remains weak.